How to raise a complaint or concern

 • Learn from your complaint to improve our services.

-When you can expect your complaint or concern to be resolved:
+When you can expect your complaint to be resolved:

-• We will acknowledge all complaints within three working days.
+• We will acknowledge all complaints within 5 working days

-• We will try to resolve a formal complaint within 10 days of being notified of the complaint.
-A Complaints Officer will investigate and monitor the complaint until it is completely resolved.
+• A Complaints Resolution Officer will investigate and monitor the complaint until it is completely resolved.

 How to make a complaint